Nursing MSN & DNP

 • Public health departments

-In order to practice as an infection control nurse, you will at minimum need to become a registered nurse (RN) by graduating from nursing school and passing the NCLEX-RN licensure exam.
+To practice as an infection prevention nurse, you will, at minimum, need to become a registered nurse (RN) by graduating passing the NCLEX-RN licensure exam.8

 Learn More About Our Nursing Programs